ahoereth/ddpg/slides/50_Applications.md

 - Simulations can't simulate the full range and accuracy of the real world, so training actual robots is best
 - Danger to break or destroy robot or property
     - Robots are expensive

-## Toddler - The Walking Robot

-### The Walking Problem

-- Many degrees of freedom causes combinatorial explosion
-- Danger to the robot (damage from falling)
-- Difficult to model physical properties (e.g. friction and pressures on all joints) in order to properly optimize  he robot in simulation
-- Cost to run (can't run robot forever to learn)
-- Delayed reward - "torques applied at one time may have an effect on the performance many steps in the future"

-## Toddler - The Walking Robot

-### The Robot

-- A simple "passive walker" robot
-- Can walk down a slope just by gravity, i.e. it is a stable platform to learn walking on

-### The Algorithm

-- Uses an Actor-Critic reinforcement learning setup
-- No world knowledge of the environment

-## Toddler - The Walking Robot

-### Results

-- Within one minute, the robot reaches the minimum definition of walking by the researchers:
-    - "...foot clearance on nearly every step"
-- Within 20 minutes, it learns a robust gait
-    - This equates to around 960 steps (.8 Hz)